-We have audited the accompanying financial statements of the governmental activities and each major fund, of the West Virginia Department of Transportation, Division of Highways, as of and for the year ended June 30, 2007, which collectively comprise the West Virginia Department of Transportation, Division of Highway's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the West Virginia Department of Transportation, Division of Highways' management.
+We have audited the accompanying financial statements of the governmental activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of the West Virginia Department of Transportation, as of and for the year ended June 30, 2007, which collectively comprise the West Virginia Department of Transportation's basic financial statements as listed in the table of contents.
+These financial statements are the responsibility of the West Virginia Department of Transportation's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of the West Virginia Parkways, Economic Development and Tourism Authority, a discretely presented component unit.
+Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to amounts included for the West Virginia Parkways, Economic Development and Tourism Authority is based solely on the report of the other auditors.